top of page

 Head-to-Head Comparison

-The Queensland Weather Test
+The Australian Weather Test

 How Aluminium Handles It

-Queensland’s climate is tough on equipment: intense UV, high humidity, salt air near the coast, and temperature extremes.
+Australia’s climate is tough on equipment: intense UV, high humidity, salt air near the coast, and temperature extremes.
 Aluminium thrives in these conditions:

 • No moisture absorption - won’t swell, warp, or rot